 Dang Myeon is Korean sweet potato noodle.
 Dang Myeon is famously used in Jap Chae.
 But Koreans also use them in soup, mandu (dumplings), egg rolls, and soondae.
 They’re well loved for their bouncy, chewy texture.

-As for substitutions, Mak Guksu or So Myeon can also work in this soup.
+As for substitutions, Mak Guksu or Somyeon/Somen also work in this soup recipe.
 They are thin, Korean wheat noodles.
 Or, eat without noodles altogether, if that’s your preference.

-But I strongly recommend Dang Myeon for this soup!
-They add a slurpy, texturally addictive element.
-Pleasantly chewy and satisfying to eat, these noodles are a staple in my pantry and should be in yours, too!
+I alternate Dang Myeon and Somyeon for this soup recipe!
+Noodles add a slurpy, texturally addictive element.
+Pleasantly chewy and satisfying to eat, both kinds of noodles are a staple in my pantry and should be in yours, too!

-How do you serve Dak Gomtang AKA Korean Chicken Soup?
+How do you serve Dak Gomtang or Korean Chicken Soup?

 Also, rice and kimchi are ALWAYS served with this soup.

-For the rice, carbs are essential to the comfort factor.
-That’s why I serve Dak Gomtang with BOTH noodles and rice.
-Rice is served in individual bowls, alongside the soup.
-Koreans typically scoop big spoonfuls of rice into the soup, swirl around, and eat the double carbs together.
+Serve rice in individual bowls, alongside the soup. typically scoop big spoonfuls of rice into the soup, swirl around, and eat the double carbs together.
 Life really can’t get better than double carbs.

 For the kimchi, that acidic, spicy tang of fermented goodness is the perfect compliment to the mild, milky-based broth of this dish.
 You really need it!

 Add chicken, carrot, onion, garlic, ginger and water to a stock pot.
 Bring to a boil and skim off the scum.
-Then simmer, covered, for 30 minutes.
+Simmer, covered, for 30 minutes.

 Remove chicken to a separate platter.
 When cool enough to handle, shred meat and discard most of the skin.
 Return the chicken bones back into the stock pot.
 Simmer bones and vegetables for 30 more minutes.
-Discard the bones and vegetable chunks and add 1 tsp of mineral salt to lightly season.
+Discard the bones and vegetable chunks and season with salt and chicken bullion.

 Soak dangmyeon in cold water.
-Add drained noodles to the hot broth.
-Cook for a few minutes until soft and pliant, about 3-4 minutes.
+Drain and add noodles to the hot broth.
+Cook until soft and pliant, about 3-4 minutes.